-Here at Materials Market, we stock a wide range of Reversible Softwood Decking boards to suit any decking project.
-Milled to a classic deck board profile, these decking boards are pressure-treated for ultimate durability.
+Here at Materials Market, we stock a wide range of Reversible Softwood Decking boards to suit a host of decking applications.
+Milled to a classic deck board profile, these decking boards are pressure-treated for ultimate durability and longer life.

 The 2-in-1 reversible nature of these boards endows these boards with many benefits, namely their scope and design flexibility.
-The dual profile allows a wide range of finishes to help you achieve your desired aesthetic.
+The dual profile of a decking board allows a wide range of finishes to help you achieve your desired aesthetic.

 Garden sleepers are primarily used for perimeter or boundary details, however, they wouldn’t usually be used for a subframe - they are too bulky, heavy and expensive.
 Typically standard treated timber sections are used such as 4 x 2 or 6 x 2 - the size depends on the span.

 There is a vast range of timber sleepers available on the market: from hardwood railway sleepers and softwood railway sleepers to reclaimed railway sleepers for those who prefer a rustic, vintage look.
 Sleepers can also be incorporated as a complimentary landscaping detail to a decked area.